Swedish opposition seek to block tax hikes as election nears

-STOCKHOLM Sweden's centre-right opposition parties will try to block tax increases planned by the minority coalition government, flexing their muscles ahead of what is expected to be a tight election next year.
+STOCKHOLM (Reuters) - Sweden's centre-right opposition parties will try to block tax increases planned by the minority coalition government, flexing their muscles ahead of what is expected to be a tight election next year.

 The Moderate, Centre, Liberal and Christian Democrat parties have agreed to demand the government drop plans for an airline tax, changes to tax rules for small companies and a measure to increase the number of people paying state income tax.